-Section Title New Jersey Department of Environmental Protection Model Stormwater Control Ordinance for Municipalities (Minimum requirements) New Jersey Future Enhanced Model Stormwater Ordinance for Municipalities (Suggested modifications and additions) New Jersey Future Enhanced Model Stormwater (Options and notes) Scope and Purpose Section I Section I Section I Policy Statement Policy Statement revised.
+Section Title New Jersey Department of Environmental Protection Model Stormwater Control Ordinance for Municipalities (Minimum requirements) New Jersey Future Enhanced Model Stormwater Ordinance for Municipalities (Suggested modifications and additions) New Jersey Future Enhanced Model Stormwater ( (Options and notes) Scope and Purpose Section I Section I Section I Policy Statement Policy Statement revised.
 Jump to location below.
 Does not include references to "minor development."
 Revised language to include "minor development" to Section I.B. and Section I.C.
-Jump to location below .
-Notes: - Minor development does not a for Municipalities.
-Municipalities as defining and regulating minor separate from major development management rules appropriate assist municipalities in regulatic have a significant stormwater of - Each municipality should inclincludes a "stormwater retention onsite capture of runoff than is also applies to many development minimum state standards. - N.J.A.C.
-7:8-4.2(c)(8) required ordinances as necessary to facic model ordinance.
-Additionally, stormwater master plans each to connection with adoption of a minimum state their existing compliance not only with non-s Applicability: Modified Applicability: This ordinance shall be applicable to the following major developments: a.
+Jump to location below.
+Notes: Minor development does not applied for Municipalities.
+Municipalities as defining and regulating minor separate from major developmen management rules appropriate for assist municipalities in regulating have a significant stormwater condition - Each municipality should include includes a "stormwater retention onsite capture of runoff than is realso applies to many developmen minimum state standards.
+N.J.A.C.
+7:8-4.2(c)(8) requires for ordinances as necessary to facility model ordinance.
+Additionally, N stormwater master plans each time connection with adoption of a more review and update their existing a compliance not only with non-street.
+Applicability: Modified Applicability: This ordinance shall be applicable to the following major developments: a.
 Non-residential major developments; and b.
 Aspects of residential major developments that are not pre-empted by the Residential Site Improvement Standards at N.J.A.C.
 5:21.
 This ordinance shall also be applicable to all major developments undertaken by [insert name of municipality].
 This ordinance shall be applicable to the following major and minor developments: Non-residential major and minor developments; and Aspects of residential major and minor developments that are not pre-empted by the Residential Site Improvement Standards at N.J.A.C.
 5:21.
 This ordinance shall also be applicable to all major and minor developments undertaken by [insert name of municipality].
 This ordinance shall also be applicable to all major and minor developments as applicable under I.C.1. and I.C.2., whether public or private.
 Jump to location below.

 appear in the NJDEP Model Stormwater Control Ordinance ies may choose to implement more stringent measures, such or developments.
 Inclusion of minor developments, as ents, allows a municipality to set a threshold and for minor developments.
-Including Minor development can ing stormwater management of smaller projects, which can ontribution.
+Including Minor development can ing stormwater management of smaller projects, which can contribution.

 lude objectives as appropriate.
-For example, this ordinance on requirement" that, in some cases, will require greater required under the minimum state standards; this ordinance ents under one acre in size, which are not covered by the es municipalities to modify land use plans and zoning ilitate implementation of the non-structural strategies of this y, N.J.S.A.
-40:44D-93 requires municipalities to review their time they reexamine or review their land use master plans.
+For example, this ordinance on requirement" that, in some cases, will require greater required under the minimum state standards; this ordinance ents under one acre in size, which are not covered by the es municipalities to modify land use plans and zoning ilitate implementation of the non-structural strategies of this v, N.J.S.A.
+40:55D-93 requires municipalities to review their time they reexamine or review their land use master plans.
 In model ordinance, municipalities are strongly encouraged to g land use plans and zoning ordinances to promote structural strategies, but with all provisions of this ordinance.